jweissman/orsino/docs/mm.md

 - **Earth Affinity** (Resistant to bludgeoning damage.
 Immune to stun effects.)<br/>50% resistance to Bludgeoning, Immunity to Stun, 100% vulnerability to Lightning<br/>

 ###  Wood Sprite
-_Guardian Elemental from the plane of wood, 678 years old.
-They are of towering build with light hair, dark eyes and an unreadable disposition._
+_Guardian Elemental from the plane of wood, 525 years old.
+They are of bulky build with spiky hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|